Last Updated: September 12, 2023

-A relatively simple measurement called the location quotient is the most typical way to begin to understand a community's economic base.
+I recommend a relatively simple measurement called the location quotient as a great way to begin to understand a community's economic base.

 The economic base consists of the businesses that bring net income to your community beyond what is consumed there.
 It's critical to understand and increase your economic base, which makes you prosperous.

-Businesses that sell all or most of their product to locals, such as many restaurants and grocery stores, are vitally important but not part of your economic base.
+Businesses that sell all or most of their product to locals, such as many restaurants and grocery stores, are vitally important to your quality of life, but not part of your economic base.

 Figuring out the location quotient, sometimes simply written as LQ, in various ways is often an eye-opening experience for communities who want to understand more about their economic prospects.